phyclopsphyclops/phyclops.github.io/_posts/2024-10-13-video-plant-signals-geomagnetic-storm.md

 ---

 ## Plant Signals in a Geomagnetic Storm
+Question this experiment will answer:
-Can a geomagentic storm alter the electrical signalling patterns of a Conifer?
+Can a geomagentic storm alter the electrical signalling patterns of a Conifer (Picea alba)?

 ## All videos for the Geomagentism long-run experiment